afroditeapp/afrodite-frontend/README.md

 ### Add missing iOS project files

-The file ios/Runner.xcodeproj is not included in the repository as it contains development team ID.
+The directory `ios/Runner.xcodeproj` is not included in the repository as it contains development team ID.
 It can be created with following commands

 ```
 cd afrodite-frontend